VOLIX-dev/discordgo/README.md

 <img align="right" src="http://bwmarrin.github.io/discordgo/img/discordgo.png">

+This is a VOLIX fork of the original project discordgo

 DiscordGo is a [Go](https://golang.org/) package that provides low level bindings to the [Discord](https://discord.com/) chat client API.
 DiscordGo has nearly complete support for all of the Discord API endpoints, websocket